vandresen/DatabaseManager/README.md

 ## Building the software
 The software is based on .NET 6 using Blazor using webassembly.
 You should use Visual Studio 2022 or newer for building this.
 From Visual Studio you can publish this to Azure or to a local web server.
+You can also use Azure Devops to build and publish the software.

 ## Datamodel
 The system does not ship with a data model.
 You must create a folder in your Azure File Storage called PPDM39.
 This is where you put the PPDM dll files that